JoannaLapa/product-feedback-app/README.md

 ## Acknowledgments

 I would like to thank Aleksandra Kręcisz - my mentor during Dare IT mentoring programm for her feedbacks, lots of useful advices concering Vue good practices, performance issues and huge commitment.
+Aleksandra made code review for most parts of this project showing me good practices of pull-request-based development.